 Located in the US, the cross country skiing in Michigan offers over thirty cross country ski routes from which to choose.
-The best Michigan cross country skiing based on popularity are considered to be ABR Trails, Mirror Lake, Crystal Mountain XC, Potawatomi Trail, and Brunos Run Trail.
+The best Michigan cross country skiing based on popularity are considered to be ABR Trails, Mirror Lake, Crystal Mountain XC, VASA Trail, and Yankee Springs Recreation Area.
 For a detailed Nordic ski trail description and printable trailhead map, just select a Michigan cross country skiing trail below.

 On the Upper Peninsula west of Silver City, there are 26 miles of groomed track in the Porcupine Mountain State Park adjacent to the Ottowa National Forest.
 While 12 miles are designated expert, there are 4.5 miles for beginners and the rest is intermediate.

 South of Ironwood on the Upper Peninsula, the Active Backwoods Resort has 75km of groomed cross country ski trails for striders and skaters.
 Spread over 1,100 acres, the trails have many levels of difficulty and some run along the Montreal River.
 ABR is known for superior grooming and deep bases.

 On the Upper Peninsula northwest of Iron River, the Ge-Che Hagerman-Brule Cross Country Ski Trails are a 9 mile network of groomed tracks near Lake Ottawa.
 There are 2.5 miles of expert trail, while the rest is beginner.

 On the Upper Peninsula northeast of Munising, the Munising Cross-Country Ski Trail is a 10+ mile network of groomed trails.
 The trails wind through beautiful landscape of beech, maple, hemlock, pine and spruce trees on sandy uplands and rugged hills.
 The trails vary from easy to difficult.